Today I like to champion the fine art of listening before you demand your body to change.

 - Living systems only accept solutions that they help to create

 - Living systems only pay attention to what is meaningful to them in the here and now.

-- Rather than communicating linear and unambiguously, living systems communicate through complex layered messages that weave together biology, emotion, reason, physicality, soul, environment, now, and past.
+- Living beings don’t communicate linearly and unambiguously!
+They communicate through complex layered messages that weave together biology, emotion, reason, physicality, soul, environment, now, and past.

-- Ask your Body questions: What does this pattern want to tell you through sensation, feeling, thought, image, and the quality of the relationship of the body parts with each other and their environment?
+- Stay in the question: What does this pattern want to tell you through sensation, feeling, thought, image, and movement?

 When there is no need for the nervous system to protect a pattern it lets go of its defenses and orients itself on what it perceives as meaningful now and here.

-To play is to heal, movement the foundation, to sense the way in, your body the source
+To play is to heal, to move the foundation, to sense the way in, your body the source